Setting up a 3D sensor¶

 source devel/setup.bash from the root of your workspace.

 roslaunch realsense2_camera demo_pointcloud.launch

-Note: The Realsense ROS package only supports certain versions of the Realsense SDK.
-When in realsense-viewer make note of the release number, and make sure that the branch of the ROS package you are using is compatible.
+Note: The Realsense ROS package only supports specific versions of the Realsense SDK.
+While in realsense-viewer make note of the release number, and make sure that the branch of the ROS package you are using is compatible.
 To pull a specific release (in this case 2.1.2), use

 git clone https://github.com/intel-ros/realsense.git -b 2.1.2